vdbrink/vdbrink.github.io/desk/office_accessories.md

 ## Wireless phone charger stand

 Fewer wires on a desk make it look cleaner and more organized, and wireless phone charger stands are a nice solution for that.
-Just place your phone on the charger and it starts charging, with no cable needed.
+If your phone supports it, just place your phone on the charger and it starts charging, with no cable needed.
+Very useful to have theses on other places in your home as well, like the bedroom, kitchen, living.

 <a href="images/phone_stand_charger.jpg">
 <img src="images/phone_stand_charger.jpg" alt="wireless phone charger stand" width="150px" />